-The Best Weekend Getaways from Las Vegas Right Now
+The Best Weekend Getaways from Las Vegas This Fall and Winter

 Distance from Vegas: 1 hour, 30 minutes

 The heat and bugs in Tecopa are unbearable during the summer, but once the temperatures drop in fall and winter, it's a perfect time to check out the quirkiness of this tiny California destination.
-Just outside Death Valley, Tecopa isn't quite a ghost town, but you'll see signs of its history as an old supply route and railroad community.
-Just take a peek inside the bars of a rundown jail.
+Tecopa isn't quite a ghost town, but you'll see a few abandoned buildings, a rundown jail, and other signs of its history as an old supply route and railroad community.
 Las Vegans come here to disconnect.
 There's no cellphone service and hardly any landlines.
 It has the most breweries per capita in the United States—as long as you understand it's two breweries for about 60 people.
 Tecopa Brewing Company has killer BBQ.
-Death Valley Brewing is next to Steaks and Beer, which serves charred ribeyes and local organic sides (with no website or social media).
+Death Valley Brewing is next to Steaks and Beer, which serves charred ribeyes and local organic sides (with no website or social media, so call 702-334-3431 to book a reservation).
 Yet the most popular attractions in Tecopa are the natural hot springs at two resorts (Delight's and Tecopa Hot Springs) and the China Ranch Date Farm, home to a small museum and bakery.

 Distance from Vegas: 1 hour, 45 minutes